What is a clay seal?

-The people of ancient Mesopotamia had many baskets which had been sealed with a special mark pressed into a lump of clay.
 Government officials marked their property so nobody could steal it.
 Their neighbors further east in India and west in Greece, from the Early Bronze Age, about 2100 BC, learned to use seals too.
-By the Ch’in Dynasty, about 200 BC, people were also using seals in China.
+By the Qin Dynasty, about 200 BC, people were also using seals in China.

-Or, just put a small object inside a gob of clay, then seal it and let it dry.
+Or, just put a small object inside a gob of clay, then seal it by pressing your seal on the outside of the clay, and let it dry.

 Now mix yours up with other people’s.
 Can you tell which belongs to whom, by comparing the seals?
 What if you were a thief?
 How would you try to steal this stuff?
 What problems would you have?